JuliaSmoothOptimizers/SolverBenchmark.jl/docs/src/tutorial.md

 ## Profiles

-Performance profiles are a comparison tool developed by [Dolan and Moré, 2002](https://link.springer.com/article/10.1007/s101070100263) which takes into account the relative speed of a solver and whether it has achieved convergence for each problem. `SolverBenchmark.jl` uses the implementation in [BenchmarkProfiles.jl](https://github.com/JuliaSmoothOptimizers/BenchmarkProfiles.jl) for generating performance profiles from the dictionary of dataframes.
+Performance profiles are a comparison tool developed by [Dolan and Moré, 2002](https://link.springer.com/article/10.1007/s101070100263) that takes into account the relative performance of a solver and whether it has achieved convergence for each problem. `SolverBenchmark.jl` uses [BenchmarkProfiles.jl](https://github.com/JuliaSmoothOptimizers/BenchmarkProfiles.jl) for generating performance profiles from the dictionary of `DataFrame`s.

 The basic usage is `performance_profile(stats, cost)`, where `cost` is a function applied to a `DataFrame` and returning a vector.